Chandigarh Municipal Corporation: Civic utilities

 The prime responsibilities of the civic body are to ensure cleanliness and sanitation in the city, illumination of street lights, maintenance of parks, and sewerage disposal.

 Water Supply

 The city has both brick and pipe sewers laid in four phases.
 In September 2020, the civic body announced that it would upgrade and renew the 50-year-old sewerage system.
 The pilot project for the 24x7 water supply is expected to begin in Chandigarh in May 2021, which was initially to start in September 2020 and end in March 2022.
 On 8 April 2021, Chandigarh Smart City Ltd (CSCL) opened the bid by the joint venture firm between SB Engineering and Tap Presstressed Pvt Ltd that quoted a value lower than the reserved price of ₹162 crores.
 The CSCL board is yet to take the final decision.

-Tariffs

-In 2021, the BJP ruled corporation had increased the water tariff by 200 times.
-This created widespread discontent among the residents.
-AAP promised to provide free water up to 20,000 litres to each family in Chandigarh every month.

-In 2021, there was an acute shortage of parking spaces.
-As the problem aggravated BJP led corporation increased the parking charges in the city.
-The increase in the waste collection charges, water tariff and property tax rates during the last five years made the voters against the incumbent BJP.

-The increased expenditure for the basic amenities and these tariff hikes led to a strong discontent among the voters.

-Cleanliness

-In 2016, Chandigarh was the second cleanest city of India.
-In 2016 BJP came to power in the corporation.
-In the years that followed, garbage from the city was not disposed of properly.
-The lack of a proper process or mechanism led to the garbage piled up at the Dadu Majra garbage dump site.

-In 2021, Chandigarh fell to 66 positions in the cleanest cities in India.
-The city had always taken pride in the fact that it was one of the cleanest cities in the country.
-The fall in cleanliness became an important poll issue.
-The residents were upset with the downfall in the cleanliness.

-Covid-19

-The government's handling of the COVID-19 pandemic in India damaged BJP's image as the voters felt that they were not given desired help in getting the hospital beds and medical oxygen from their elected representatives.
-The sitting Councillors were found to be unapproachable when the public needed support.
-No major relief measure was taken by the local government.